nnaumenko/metaf/docs/sphinx/api_reference.rst

 			.. note:: Currently this method always returns a vector of a single element only.

-		.. cpp:function:: Qualifier qualifier() const

-		    .. deprecated:: 3.6.3

-		    This function is planned to be removed in version 4.0.0; use :cpp:func:`weatherPhenomena()` to get qualifier, descriptor and phenomena instead.

-			:returns: Weather qualifier which indicates time or intensity or proximity of the weather phenomena.

-		.. cpp:function:: WeatherDescriptor descriptor() const

-		    .. deprecated:: 3.6.3

-		    This function is planned to be removed in version 4.0.0; use :cpp:func:`weatherPhenomena()` to get qualifier, descriptor and phenomena instead.

-			:returns: Weather descriptor which indicates additional properties of weather phenomena.

-		.. cpp:function:: std::vector<Weather> weather() const

-		    .. deprecated:: 3.6.3

-		    This function is planned to be removed in version 4.0.0; use :cpp:func:`weatherPhenomena()` to get qualifier, descriptor and phenomena instead.

-			:returns: Vector of individual weather phenomena included in this group.

-	**Miscellaneous**

-		.. cpp:function:: bool contains(Weather weather) const

-		    .. deprecated:: 3.6.3

-		    This function is planned to be removed in version 4.0.0.

-			:param weather: A weacher phenomenon to check current group for.

-			:returns: ``true`` if this group contains the specified weather phenomenon or ``false`` if the specified weather phenomenon is not included in this group.

 	**Validating**

 		.. cpp:function:: bool isValid() const

 			:returns: This method is for compatibility only and always returns ``true`` for this group.
-All groups that are not valid weather phenomena (or invalid combinations or descriptor / qualifier / phenomena) are not recognised as a valid WeatherGroup.
+All groups that are not valid weather phenomena (or invalid combinations or descriptor / qualifier / phenomena) are not recognised as a WeatherGroup.

 TemperatureGroup